coderpatros/dotnet-mockhttp-extensions/README.md

 This library is a small collection of extension methods for Richard Szalay's excellent [MockHttp](https://github.com/richardszalay/mockhttp).
-It targets .net standard 2.0 (although in theory could target 1.1 if required) and is available via nuget as `Patros.MockHttpExtensions`
+It targets .net standard 2.0 and is available via nuget as `Patros.MockHttpExtensions`

 Currently it only contains extensions for verifying the correct content type